-Monitoring
+17. Monitoring

-The SLT and SENDCo monitor all recorded incidents of behaviour and bullying.
-Class teachers are required to log incidents of behaviour.
-Lunchtime supervisors use a duplicate book to alert teaching staff to incidents which have occurred over lunch break and how they were resolved.
-The Headteacher examines records carefully and where this is a concern, parents and carers will be invited into school to discuss the matter.
+The Headteacher, Deputy Headteacher and SENDCo monitor all recorded incidents of behaviour and bullying.
+Staff are required to log incidents of behaviour.
+The Headteacher examines records carefully and where this is a concern, parents/carers will be invited into the Academy to discuss the matter.
 Senior leaders ensure teaching staff are reminded to check back with children that the issues have not occurred again.

 As with behaviour, bullying is monitored.
 The Headteacher and Deputy Headteacher are notified of all behaviour incidents and are required to action as soon as possible.

-Action will include discussions with parents and carers to ensure effective communication, as well as home and school working together.
+Action will include discussions with parents/carers to ensure effective communication, as well as home and school working together.
 As with behavioural incidents, senior leaders conduct catch ups with the child who felt they were being bullied to establish how they are feeling and check there have been no further incidents.

-Browney Academy collects and analyses behaviour data.
+- Browney Academy collects and analyses behaviour data.
 Analysis includes identifying possible factors contributing to behaviour, system problems and implementing support.
-This includes:

-- Behaviour incident data, including removal from the classroom - Attendance, permanent exclusion, and suspension data - Use of pupil support units and managed moves - Incidents of searching - Anonymous surveys for all pupils, parents and staff on their views and experiences of school behaviour.
+This includes: - Behaviour incident data, including removal from the classroom. - Attendance, permanent exclusion, and suspension data. - Use of pupil support units and managed moves. - Incidents of searching. - Anonymous surveys for all pupils, parents/carers and staff on their views and experiences of school behaviour.